ploomber/sklearn-evaluation/doc/source/user_guide/report.rst

 We can also use the ClassifierEvaluator class to pack the results from our estimator.
 This way we can generate plots and tables without having to pass the parameters over and over again.
-If we are evaluating more than one model at a time this also gives us an organized way of doing so.
+If we are evaluating more than one model at a time this also gives us a way to keep it organized.
 Furthermore, the ClassifierEvaluator class offers a way to create HTML reports from our model results.

 .. ipython:: python